JuliaDynamics/DrWatson.jl/docs/src/run&list.md

 An example usage is shown in [Using a Serial Cluster](@ref).

 ## Collecting Results
-!!! note "Requires `DataFrames`"
-    The function `collect_results!` is only available if you do `using DataFrames` in your Julia session.

 There are cases where you have saved a bunch of simulation results in a bunch of different files in a folder.
 It is useful to be able to collect all of these results into a single table, in this case a `DataFrame`.
 The function [`collect_results!`](@ref) provides this functionality.
 Importantly, the function is "future-proof" which means that it works nicely even if you add new parameters or remove old parameters from your results as your project progresses!

 ```@docs